SOA-2022-Upstart-02/app_comfywings/README.md

 ## Plan your trip
 * Collect airport details.
 Are considering a long period layover? not to worry, we will provide you with everything you will need to know to make your layover worthwhile.
 * An itinerary will be provided after your booking is completed.

-## Plan your trip
-* Collect airport details.
-Are considering a long period layover? not to worry, we will provide you with everything you will need to know to make your layover worthwhile.
-* An itinerary will be provided after your booking is completed.